Sage-Bionetworks/BridgeDocs/_articles/bundled_zip_file_uploads.md

 ### Call the Upload Complete API

 Send an HTTP POST request to /v3/uploads/{uploadId}/complete.
 The request body doesn't matter.
-The response is simply "200 Upload complete".

 This will kick off an asynchronous job that decrypts, unzips, validates, and processes your uploaded bundle against the schema as specified in info.json.

+The response is an Upload Validation Status result, as described in the next session.
+This status result will mostly likely contain the upload ID and a validation status of validation_in_progress and not much else.

-### Validating Your Bundle
+### Validating Your Bundle With Status Calls

 After 5 to 30 seconds (depending on the size of the bundle), your bundle should finish processing.
 To get the status of the upload, send an HTTP GET request to /v3/uploadstatuses/{uploadId}.
 You should get a response that looks like